 Wood Radiator Covers: Costly But Beautiful

-Solid wood radiator covers tend to cost at least twice the amount of metal covers.
+Solid wood radiator covers tend to cost at least twice the number of metal covers.
 These covers act more like pieces of furniture since the wood tops provide enough insulation against heat so that you can place some curios on them.

 02 of 04

 Sources for Radiator Covers

 - Beautiful Radiators: These utilitarian metal radiator covers are unspectacular but attractive enough to pass muster.
 Custom sizing is available.

 - Fichman: Fichman is a furniture supplier based in Rochester, NY.
-They have a number of radiator covers, starting at $175, constructed of MDF that comes flat-packed and you assemble it.
+They have several radiator covers, starting at $175, constructed of MDF that comes flat-packed and you assemble it.

 - Custom Radiator Enclosures: Many of Custom's covers are of the bare-bones, powder-coated metal variety.
-But they have a number of "bookcase-style" covers that are quite handsome, one even with a deco flair.
+But they have several "bookcase-style" covers that are quite handsome, one even with a deco flair.

-- Shutter Shack: Offers a selection of 6 solid wood radiator covers, starting at $385.
+- Shutter Shack: Offers a selection of six solid wood radiator covers, starting at $385.

 - White's Plumbing Supplies: Available on Amazon, these very basic slabs of gray metal need to be assembled and painted.
-But this can be a good thing because you can paint your radiator any number of snazzy, snappy colors.
-It makes the radiator a design element rather than something to be ignored!
+But this can be a good thing because you can paint your radiator any number of snazzy colors.
+It makes the radiator a design element rather than something to be ignored.

 03 of 04